MaxTheTomas/YDKJ-Remote-Keyboard-Controller/README.md

 2. Host (player with the game) click start server
 3. Other players connect using his local ip address (from Hamach / Radmin VPN)

-### Use HOME button to immediatly close the programm!
+### Use HOME button to immediatly close the program!